World-X/grupo932/src/content/posts/introduction.md

 ---
-title: introduction
+title: Introduction
 published: 2024-09-08
-description: ''
+description: 'This is a test post'
 image: ''
-tags: []
+tags: [test, world-x]
-category: ''
+category: 'testing'
 draft: false
-language: ''
+language: 'es'
 ---
 # Hello there!
 This is the text.